Mervue United A.F.C.: Galway United

 In 2012 an FAI commissioned report recommended that Galway city and County Galway should be represented in the League of Ireland by a single club or team based at Eamonn Deacy Park.
 The O'Connor Report also recommended that the Galway Football Association, the Galway United Supporters Trust, Salthill Devon and Mervue United should work together to form such a club.
 Following the conclusion of the 2013 season, both Mervue United and Salthill Devon withdrew from the League of Ireland First Division to make way for a reformed Galway United.
 The new board of Galway United featured two Mervue United representatives, Donnie Farragher and Declan McDonnell.
 The O'Connor Report had also recommended reforming the Connacht Senior League, allowing Mervue United and Salthill Devon to play at a provincial level.

 However, in June 2013 the Connacht Tribune reported that the plans for a reformed CSL were shelved due to a lack of sufficient interest from the clubs.
 The senior teams of Mervue United and Salthill Devon subsequently joined the Galway & District League.

 Ground

 Mervue United originally operated out of the Redemptorist Grounds before moving to Monivea Road were they shared facilities with Mervue Athletic Club.
 After joining the Connacht Senior League, the club secured a lease on a clubhouse and a pitch in Fahy's Field.
 This has remained the club's principal home ground ever since.

-During the 2009 and 2010 seasons when they were playing in the League of Ireland First Division, Mervue played at Terryland Park as Fahy's Field did not meet League of Ireland standards.
-The move away from their Mervue fan base affected attendances to the degree that they were the lowest in league records.
-In early 2011 Fahy's Field was upgraded with fencing and turnstiles been added, allowing Mervue United to play their later League of Ireland games there.
+After promotion to the League of Ireland First Division, Mervue United temporarily played at Terryland Park during the 2009 and 2010 seasons as Fahy's Field did not meet League of Ireland standards.
+However, the move away from their Mervue fan base affected attendances to the degree that they were the lowest in league records.
+By early 2011, additions such as fencing and turnstiles had been made to Fahy's Field which brought the ground up to code and allowed Mervue United to return home to play their League of Ireland games.